 Here are a few ways people preserved produce before plastic wrap was invented:

-- They made wraps from banana leaf and seaweed.
+They made wraps from banana leaves and seaweed.
 These makeshift containers protect freshness while giving your grub an extra natural flavour boost.
 Wondering what else you can do with leaves?
 Check out our guides on how to use beet leaves, what to do with cauliflower stalks and how to grow veg from scraps.

-- They used glass jars.
+They used glass jars.
 This started in the 1800s, when Napoleon Bonaparte offered 12,000 francs to anyone who could help protect and preserve his army’s food supply.
 The prize was awarded to Nicolas Appert, who suggested using glass jars sealed with cork and wax.
 We’ve waited years for this to come up in a pub quiz…

-- They bought less.
+They bought less.
 Supermarkets have normalised bulk buying and plastic packaging.
-Before the days of stacked shelves and sassy self check out machines, people would shop little and often to keep their meals fresh and their bins empty.
+Before the days of stacked shelves and sassy self-checkout machines, people would shop little and often to keep their meals fresh and their bins empty.

 Glass jars… Buying less… Making full use of their food to reduce waste… Genius, right?
-Now if only there was something that still offered all of this, but with the convenience of modern day technology… That’d take some group of brainiacs…
+Now if only there was something that still offered all of this, but with the convenience of modern-day technology… That’d take some group of brainiacs…

 And that’s a wrap!